 Symposium Institute offers unique opportunities for lifetime learners to return to the sources of the world's great traditions.
 We simply read and discuss compelling books -- and musical and artistic works -- in the spirit of collaborative inquiry.

-We strive to be impeccably polite, welcoming to all, and patient with beginners and wise-guys alike.
+We strive to be polite, welcoming to all, and patient with beginners and wise-guys alike.
 We recognize diverse voices and aim to preserve the kind of pluralism that opens dialogue and understanding.

 Symposium Institute is supported by tuition and donations, which allows us to offer free programs regularly and keep the ship sailing.
-Consider the benefits of being a subscribing member.

 “For Our Moment” seminars are slow reading, slow listening, or slow looking learning experiences for those who might not have time for the longer pathways, but who would enjoy the benefits that comes from slowing down, together.